Photobacterium damselae subsp. damselae

 Photobacterium damselae subsp. damselae (previously known as Vibrio damsela) is a halophilic gram-negative rod-shaped bacterium.
 Commonly found in marine environments, P.d. subsp. damselae can cause disease in many species of marine wildlife and is an emerging threat in aquaculture.
 In humans Photobacterium damselae subsp. damselae can cause severe infections.
 The type strain of Photobacterium damselae subsp damselae is ATCC 33539T.

 Taxonomy

 In 1971 a novel marine bacterium was isolated from a patient with an infected wound.
 The same organism was recovered in 1981 from the skin ulcers of a blacksmith damselfish and it was subsequently named Vibrio damselae after the fish from which it was first isolated.
-It was briefly reclassified as Listonella damsela based on 5sRNA sequencing.
+It was briefly reclassified as Listonella damsela based on 5S RNA sequencing.
 The name Photobacterium damselae was proposed in 1991 when researchers found that the microbe shared several key phenotypic traits with members of the genus Photobacteria, namely the absence of a flagellar sheath and accummulation poly-β-hydroxybutyrate.
 Further phylogenetic studies found that Photobacterium damselae shared 80% DNA relatedness with Pasteurella piscida suggesting that both strains belonged to the same species.
 The two organisms were reclassified as Photobacterium damselae subsp. damselae and Photobacterium damselae subsp. piscida respectively.